godvmxi/godvmxi.github.io/pandoc_resume/markdown/it.md

     * Implement support modules for new framework(such video filesystem(base ffmpeg), rtp tools, video quality setting tools and so on )
     * Implement new build system for new software stack, based on buildroot and qemu.

-2017/7-2017/12
+2017/3-2017/11
-:   **Asic Chip verification  - INFOTM**   Senior Product Support Engineer
+:   **Customer Support  - INFOTM**   Senior Product Support Engineer

     With the chip and software stack update, I switch my work to focus on the product support for customer.